miseEnPlace-i/lapr2/docs/SprintD/US08/US08_RecordVaccination.md

 # 6. Integration and Demo

-A new option ("Schedule a Vaccine") was added to the SNS user menu.
+A new option ("Register Vaccine Administration") was added to the Nurse menu.

 For demo purposes, there are multiple objects of all classes created in the previous steps being created when the application is bootstrapped.

 # 7. Observations

-There are validations needed for this US that are not implemented in the system yet.
-Therefore, those validations are not implemented yet.
+n/a